 Many states have made impressive progress in reducing carbon emissions and decarbonizing their economies.
-Much of this progress has been aided by the surging domestic production and use of natural gas—with natural gas becoming, for the first time, the number one fuel source for electricity generation this year.
+Much of this progress has been aided by the surging domestic production and use of natural gas; in fact, in 2016 natural gas became the number one fuel source for electricity generation.
 However, much more needs to be done for the United States to come anywhere near to meeting the Paris goal of long-term decarbonization.

-To see this, it is helpful to consider the needed pace of “decarbonization” that will be required to prevent warming in excess of 2°C. To achieve that outcome, analysis from PricewaterhouseCoopers calculates that the global economy will need to cut its carbon intensity (meaning its emissions of CO2 per every dollar of GDP) by a rapid 6.3 percent every year from now to 2100.
+According to an analysis by PricewaterhouseCoopers, to prevent global warming in excess of 2 degrees Celsius, the global economy will need to cut its carbon intensity (meaning its emissions of CO2 per dollar of GDP) by a rapid 6.3 percent every year from now to 2100.
 For its part, the United States will need to decarbonize its economy by 4.3 percent a year from now till 2030.
 What does that say about the current pace of decarbonization in the United States?
-It says the nation and its states—notwithstanding recent progress—are falling short of their needed decarbonization pace.
+It says that the nation and its states—notwithstanding recent progress—are falling short of the goal.

 At the national level, for example, the United States decarbonized its economy at a rate of 2.3 percent a year between 2000 and 2014—a pace just over half of the needed pace.

-As to the states, some of them have reduced their carbon intensity faster than others and could be better positioned than others to achieve the needed 4.3 percent a year benchmark for decarbonization.
-The decarbonization of the state economies has been driven by two forces: change in the energy intensity of the economy and change in the carbon intensity of the energy supply.
-In keeping with this, at least 14 states and the District of Columbia, for example, have been decarbonizing their economies at rates that meet and exceed the nation’s current actual rate of 2.3 percent a year and sometimes approach the needed rate of 4 percent.
-At 3.7 percent, 3.3 percent, 3.0 percent, and 2.8 percent, for example, North Dakota, the District of Columbia, Alaska and Maryland saw the biggest average annual reductions in carbon intensity between 2000 and 2014 and come close to meeting the 4.3 percent a year mark.
+Some states have reduced their carbon intensity faster than others and could be better positioned than others to achieve the needed 4.3 percent a year benchmark (see Figure 6).
+The decarbonization of state economies has been driven by two forces: the change in the energy intensity of the economy and the change in the carbon intensity of the energy supply.
+At least 14 states and the District of Columbia, have been decarbonizing their economies at rates above the national rate and sometimes approaching the needed rate of 4.3 percent.
+At 3.7 percent, 3.3 percent, 3.0 percent, and 2.8 percent, for example, North Dakota, the District of Columbia, Alaska, and Maryland accomplished the biggest average annual reductions in carbon intensity between 2000 and 2014 and come close to meeting the 4.3 percent a year mark.
 The District of Columbia, for example, a city, has been able to lead the nation in decarbonization thanks to a combination of density, progressive energy policies, and fast growth across its relatively low-carbon service industries.
-Maryland, similarly, has achieved its rapid rate of decarbonization thanks to significant change in its energy intensity.
-Maryland’s economy is not energy intensive: service industries contribute two-thirds to the state's GDP, while manufacturing, including the manufacture of chemicals and electronics, contributes less than 6 percent to the state's GDP.
-(North Dakota’s decarbonization is in some ways deceptive and cautionary as it has been driven more by large oil and gas shipments from its “fracking” rigs than by a modest shift in its electricity mix from coal to wind energy.)
-By contrast, Missouri (0.4 percent), Mississippi (0.6 percent), Nebraska (0.6 percent), and Illinois (0.7 percent) were barely decarbonizing their economies at all, and have hardly begun the needed transition.
-All of this goes to show that all states will need to do significantly more to decarbonize their economies so that they can contribute to the national decarbonization target of 4.3 percent per year going forward.
+Maryland has achieved its rapid rate of decarbonization thanks to significant change in its energy intensity.
+Maryland’s economy is not energy intensive: service industries contribute two-thirds to the state's GDP while manufacturing, including the manufacture of chemicals and electronics, contributes less than 6 percent.
+North Dakota’s decarbonization is in some ways deceptive and cautionary as it has been driven more by large oil and gas shipments from its fracking rigs than by a modest shift in its electricity mix from coal to wind energy.
+By contrast, Missouri (0.4 percent), Mississippi (0.6 percent), Nebraska (0.6 percent), and Illinois (0.7 percent) have barely decarbonized their economies at all.
+In short, all states will need to do significantly more to decarbonize their economies so that they can contribute to the national decarbonization target of 4.3 percent per year going forward.

 Figure 6: Insert state carbon intensity numbers 2000-2014